bwestrich/tdd-spock/README.md

  -- Martin Fowler (from ‘Refactoring: Improving the Design of Existing Code’, Addison-Wesley, 1999)

-The below guidelines (and their related code examples) can help you effectively use Spock for Test Driven Development (TDD) to create tests that are an "Asset not an Afterthought".
+The below guidelines (and their related code examples) can help you effectively use Spock to create tests that are an "Asset not an Afterthought".
 Each code example mentioned below is prefaced with the package name (e.g. `mcwest....`).
 For info on using TDD with JUnit, including code examples and a Java/IntelliJ/Eclipse TDD cribsheet,